rootrl/CoolWeather/README.md

 # Development note

 - AS 3.2: replace 'compile' to 'implementation' in build.gradle
-- failed to resolve dependencies like org.litepal
+- failed to resolve dependencies （for example: org.litepal）

 add maven url to allprojects item: